 Fundamental exercises will be shared to help combat common dance injuries and there will be tips and advice on how to deal with confidence issues and other mental aspects of dance.
-There will also opportunities to ask questions and address individual concerns.
+The seminars will also give attendees the opportunity to ask the contributors any questions or concerns they have personally.

-NB: Limited places available – 30 dancers per group.
+NB: Limited places available – 30 dancer’s maximum per group.

 DanceXchange CAT Programme